How to Use Arm/Hand Weight Whilst Playing the Double Bass

 If you are having problems here’s some of the most common questions I get on this topic:

 Is it all arm/hand weight, or am I actually using my arm muscles as well?

-The key is to be as relaxed as possible, but you do have to use the larger muscles (mostly arm and shoulder) to position your arm in the correct shape, then you allow the weight of your hand and arm to help your left hand play the notes.
+The key is to be as relaxed as possible to let your hand/arm weight press the string down for you, but to do that you do have to use the larger muscles (mostly arm and shoulder) to position your arm.
+Once your arm is being gently held in position you allow the weight of your hand and arm to help your left hand press the string down to play the notes.

 My thumb is sore, is this related?